darwin-eu/visOmopResults/README.md

 ### 3. formatTable

-Next step is to format our table before tranforming to gt object.
+Next step is to format our table before transforming to gt object.
 We will pivot *strata_name* and *strata_level* columns to have the strata groups as columns under the header “Study strata”.